NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 which differs by about 10<sup>-6</sup> from the earlier estimate; the difference in $Q$ is, of course, larger because a small absolute error in ω gives a larger relative error in the small imaginary frequency.

+For a demonstration of how to compute the gradient of the resonant frequency with respect to the ring radius, see [Tutorials/Cylindrical Coordinates/Sensitivity Analysis via Perturbation Theory](Cylindrical_Coordinates.md#sensitivity-analysis-via-perturbation-theory).

 ### Exploiting Symmetry

 In this case, because we have a mirror symmetry plane (the $x$ axis) that preserves both the structure and the sources, we can exploit this mirror symmetry to speed up the computation.
 See also [Exploiting Symmetry](../Exploiting_Symmetry.md).
 In particular, everything about the script is the same except that we specify an additional object for the `Simulation` class: